 An outsourced SIEM is fine-tuned and managed by a vendor’s SOC, which significantly reduces the time burden on internal IT and turns the cost into an ongoing operational expense instead of a large upfront investment.

 To enhance security further, many outsourced SOCs also offer incident response.
 This is known as a Security Operations and Response (SOAR) solution, and in this case, SOCs will respond to critical alerts and stop active threats.

 Historically, SIEM solutions were very expensive and mainly used by larger organizations.
 Smaller organizations found themselves wondering if the benefits of a SIEM outweighed the expense and effort.
 SIEMaaS removes the barriers to entry and offers affordable options for organizations of all sizes.
 The holistic nature of SIEM makes it one of the most critical layers of security, as it is one of the few options to merge traditionally segregated systems.

 It is not uncommon for SIEMaaS solutions to ingest billions of logs and produce thousands of alerts per month, requiring an entire security team to work around-the-clock to review, investigate and remediate these alerts.
 MSSPs invest resources to perfect their SIEM solutions to the point where only truly valuable alerts are received, removing that burden from institutions.

-Embracing SIEM as Your Platform for Protection
+Embracing a SIEM Solution as Your Platform for Protection

 Organizations that already use one or more advanced threat protection solutions may wonder if a SIEM is necessary.
 As more AI-based protection solutions become the norm, SIEM aggregates information from these disparate sources—such as endpoint detection and response (EDR) solutions—to provide a holistic look at an IT environment.